Optimizing decoherence in the generation of optical Schr\"odinger cat states: Cat-state generation

 If the stationary Rydberg excitation in state $|r'\rangle$ is absent, then EIT causes the atoms to be essentially transparent for the signal light.
 This situation is similar to the atoms being absent.
 A cavity-enhanced intracavity signal light field builds up.
 As the imperfections of the HR mirrors are small, almost all light leaves the cavity through the I/O coupler so that, overall, almost all light is reflected off the cavity.

 However, if a stationary Rydberg excitation in state $|r'\rangle$ is present, then the long-range interaction between Rydberg atoms shifts the energy of the level $|r\rangle$ by a large amount.
 Hence, the EIT coupling light is far-off resonance from the shifted $|e\rangle \leftrightarrow |r\rangle$ transition.
 This is called Rydberg blockade, see e.g.\ Ref.\ \cite{Firstenberg:16} and references therein.
-We assume that the spatial extent of the atomic ensemble is small enough compared to the range of the Rydberg-Rydberg interaction, that one stationary excitation shifts \emph{all} atoms out of the EIT resonance.
+We assume that the spatial extent of the atomic ensemble is small enough compared with the range of the Rydberg-Rydberg interaction, that one stationary excitation shifts \emph{all} atoms \emph{far} out of the EIT resonance.
 Such a geometry is referred to as a superatom.
 This situation is similar to the EIT coupling light being off.
 Hence, all atoms can resonantly absorb the signal light.
 This prevents the build-up of a large intracavity field.
 This situation is somewhat similar to the signal light impinging on the I/O coupler in the absence of the HR mirrors.
 As the reflectivity of the I/O coupler is not far from 1, almost all light is reflected off the cavity.
+As shown in appendix \ref{app-incomplete-blockade}, effects beyond the superatom approximation are small for the parameters of Stolz et al.\ \cite{Stolz:22}.

 The central idea is that, while almost all the signal light is reflected off the cavity in both cases, each reflected signal photon picks up a conditional phase factor of $-1$, see Eq.\ \eqref{pi-phase-Fock}, because the signal light is resonant with the cavity \cite{Hofmann:03, Duan:04, Reiserer:13}.